brikis98/yevgeniy-brikman-homepage/_posts/2019-03-20-radical-candor.md

 - Another key point is to consider what happens if you don't do both items.
 You can picture a 2x2 grid where "Care Personally" is the y-axis and "Challenge Directly" is the x-axis.
 In this grid, "Radical Candor" is in the top right corner.
 The bottom right corner, where you challenge directly but don't care personally, is "Obnoxious Aggression" (you provide honest feedback, but you're an asshole).
 The bottom left corner, where you neither challenge directly nor care personally is "Manipulative Insincerity" (you're self-centered and either remain silent or act passive aggressively).
 The top left corner, where you care personally but don't challenge directly, is "Ruinous Empathy" (you're worried about hurting other people's feelings, so you stay silent).

+## Feedback

-(2) You must deliver feedback—both the praise and the criticism—so that (a) it does NOT call into question your confidence in their ability but (b) it leaves NO room for ambiguity or misinterpretation.
+You must deliver feedback—both the praise and the criticism—so that (a) it does NOT call into question your confidence in their ability but (b) it leaves NO room for ambiguity or misinterpretation.

+## Fundamental attribution error

-(3) One critical ingredient to accomplish the previous point is to avoid the fundamental attribution error.
+It's critical to avoid the fundamental attribution error:

 - Focus on what someone did rather than who they are.
 The former is something the person can fix; the latter isn't.